gitter-badger/luminous-code/GETTING-STARTED.md

 ##### Luminous.Code.VisualStudio.Packages <small>(namespace)</small>

-The `Luminous.Code.VisualStudio.Packages` namespace contains all of the plumbing code that a Visual Studio package needs to interact with the VIsual Studio IDE.
+The `Luminous.Code.VisualStudio.Packages` namespace contains all of the plumbing code that a Visual Studio package needs to interact with the Visual Studio IDE.

 ###### Luminous.Code.VisualStudio.Packages.LuminousPackage <small>(class)</small>